 “Die happily and look forward to taking up a new and better form.
 Like the sun, only when you set in the west can you rise in the east.” ~Rumi

 Also known as a death doula or death midwife, an end-of-life (EoL) doula educates and empowers clients to make end-of-life decisions.
 Furthermore, the death doula works to ease the transition for the dying and their loved ones by offering nonjudgmental, non-medical emotional support while attempting to fulfill the final requests of the dying.
-Holistic in nature, a death doula provides support that goes beyond the emotional needs of a person but also considers their physical, social, and (if desired) spiritual needs.
+A healing approach that looks at the whole person and not just their physical symptoms, in order to eradicate illness and produce well-being in the mind, body, and soul. in nature, a death doula provides support that goes beyond the emotional needs of a person but also considers their physical, social, and (if desired) spiritual needs.

 EoL doulas refrain from acting as a substitute or replacement for one’s hospice or other professional or familial providers; however, they often advocate regarding medical care and funeral care based on predetermined requests of the dying individual.
 Ultimately, they work with the terminally ill early on to create a plan of action then set out to carry it out during any of the following times: leading up to one’s final hours, during the final hours (end of life vigil), and immediately afterward, along with burial/funeral, and/or post-funeral or burial